-The Canon PIXMA TR7020 is a decent family printer.
-It has a really low black page yield, and even though the cartridges aren't expensive, the costs can add up quickly over time if you print a lot.
-However, the tri-color cartridge has a decent page yield, and you won't need to replace it as often.
+The Canon PIXMA TR7020 has a really low black page yield, and even though the cartridges aren't expensive, the costs can add up quickly over time if you print a lot.
+However, the tri-color cartridge has a decent page yield, so you shouldn't need to replace it as often.
 The photo printing quality is good and color accuracy is decent, so you can add some color to documents or print some photos.
 However, it prints black-only and color documents slowly.
 It has both a sheetfed and flatbed scanner, but without support for duplex scanning, you have to manually flip double-sided documents while scanning.
 You can connect to it via Wi-Fi, Bluetooth, or through a wired connection, but it doesn't have support for external storage devices.

 The Canon PIXMA TR7020 is decent for home use.
 It has good photo printing quality and the colors are fairly accurate.
 It has a decent page yield and cost-per-print for color printing, but black-only printing can get expensive over time due to its low black page yield.
 The scanner has good features and includes both a flatbed and sheetfed scanner.